 After downloading the installer, double click to start the it and go through the installation process as usual.

 Mac installer also installs

 pip so you don't need to install anything else.
 To verify Python and pip installation execute the following commands in the terminal.

-Notice in Ubuntu and Mac we are checking version of pip using
+Notice that in Ubuntu and Mac, we are checking version of pip using

 pip3 --version instead of